AbRahman-ra/psql-notes/README.md

 The difference is `FETCH` is a SQL standard

+### Bringing Data with Any of these Values/Conditions

-To filter data using conditions, you can use `IN` keyword.
+To filter data that satisfies any of the values/conditions, you can use `IN` keyword.
 Which is better than writing multiple `OR`s.

 ```SQL
 SELECT "id", first_name, last_name, date_of_birth, gender